davidusb-geek/emhass-add-on/emhass/DOCS.md

 ### A naive Model Predictive Controller

-A MPC controller was introduced in v0.3.0 of the core emhass moule.
+A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.

 A MPC controller performs the following actions:

-- Set the prediction horizon and receiding horizon parameters.
+- Set the prediction horizon and receding horizon parameters.
 - Perform an optimization on the prediction horizon.
 - Apply the first element of the obtained optimized control variables.
 - Repeat at a relatively high frequency, ex: 5 min.

-This is the receiding horizon principle.
+This is the receding horizon principle.

 When applying this controller, the following `runtimeparams` should be defined: